 Most research examining mule deer responses to recreational activity has looked at immediate behavioral responses, such as probability of fleeing and fleeing distance (Taylor and Knight 2003) or used camera traps to examine activity patterns and occupancy patterns (George and Crooks 2006, Muhly et al. 2011, Reilly et al. 2017, Nix et al. 2018, Lewis et al. 2021) with only one other study using telemetry data (Wisdom et al. 2004).
 This was surprising given that cervids are the most studied group of wildlife in terms of recreation research (Marion et al. 2020).
 Our study provides important, detailed examination of deer habitat selection and movement considering multiple strategies mule deer may use to cope with human presence.
-Changes in the selection of managed habitat, increased movement costs, and loss of foraging opportunities may broaden impacts of human presence from individuals to populations of migratory deer increasingly constrained on their winter range.
-Additionally, we observed evidence for possible population level consequences from recreation in the form of reduced deer density in relation to documented estimates on other winter ranges.
+Changes in the selection of managed habitat, increased movement costs, and loss of foraging opportunities may broaden impacts of human presence from individuals to populations of migratory deer increasingly constrained on their winter range

-Further study could build on our research using TTE modeling as a less intensive and invasive method for estimating density (Moeller et al. 2018, Loonam et al. 2021), while following further development of TTE study design (Moeller et al. 2023).
 Maximizing data derived from collared individuals including survival, reproduction and nutritional condition can help identify nutritional carrying capacity, revealing the role recreation plays in the limitation of wildlife species and other density-independent impacts recreation might have at the population level.
 With density estimations not being particularly sensitive and having high variability from year to year collecting this supplemental data will provide support for the mechanisms we propose may be important in this population (Bergman et al. 2015).
 Our work represents a snapshot in time with low density possibly caused by a variety of reasons that we were not able to distinguish.
 Longer term study following the trends of recreation over time can resolve this uncertainty present in our study design.
 There is still a lot we don’t know about the severity of recreation impacts, as the magnitude can be modulated by other factors such as density dependence outlined above.
 Understanding the behavioral pathways leading to population ramifications and ecological changes will help us determine when we should strive to mitigate behavioral changes caused by recreation and when changes may be less impactful, in order to better direct conservation efforts (Wilson et al. 2020).

 MANAGEMENT IMPLICATIONS